-2. When the Plesk login screen displays, enter admin as your user name.
+When the Plesk login screen displays, enter admin as your user name or, if you purchased Assisted Service Plan, enter the user name you defined when you set up your dedicated server account.
 Enter the password you defined when you set up your dedicated server account.